 Water Modelling Solutions (WMS) is a specialist water engineering team.
 The business was founded in 2012 and they engage in both private and public sector work.
-Monika Balicki is a Director at WMS, having joined the
+Monika Balicki is a Director at WMS, having joined the company in 2015.

 SMK Consultants (SMK) was formed as a group of registered Survey Consultants in 1972 and has since expanded their capabilities into the fields of irrigation design and environmental assessment, planning and project management.
 Peter Taylor is a partner of SMK.